DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 ## How to use this repo

-There are 2 modes in which you can run the application in...
+There are 2 modes in which you can run the application in, primarily though, this codebase is meant for local docker development and experimentation.

 ### 1. Docker-Compose Local Development Mode
-Using Docker Compose we can run a local development version of the entire stack, the main purpose of this codebase.
-This will spin up the various services needed such as an SMTP server, DynamoDB server, an DynamoDB web admin, run database migrations, and then startup our application.
+With Docker Compose we can run a local development version of the entire stack, the main purpose of this codebase.
+This will spin up the various services needed such as an SMTP server, S3 Server (optional/disabled), DynamoDB server, an DynamoDB web admin, run database migrations, and then startup our application.

 ```bash
 # Simply run this if you installed Docker Compose as a plugin